 Contracts for Differences Explained

-How CFDs work for beginners: These contracts let investors and traders pay part of the value of an underlying asset, while borrowing the rest - on the chance there the market will move favourably, so that any small associated fees are more than covered.
+How CFDs work: These contracts let investors and traders pay part of the value of an underlying asset, while borrowing the rest - on the chance that the market will move favourably, so that any small associated fees are more than covered.

-And unlike most traditional trading, CFDs let you go long and short.
-Which means, you’re able to take a position that could profit regardless of whether the market rose or fell.
+And unlike most traditional trading, CFDs let you go long and short, which means you’re able to take a position regardless of whether the market rose or fell.
 The actual underlying asset isn’t a condition, only speculation on it.
 For this reason, CFD trading opens up access to worldwide markets, including commodities, invoices, shares - all from one point of control.

 Using a Platform to do CFD Trading: Example